MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-desktop.md

 1. Select **Next** to skip the optional **Set up outputs** step since we aren't using outputs in this walkthrough.

-1. Test your UI flow by selecting the **Test now** button, and then watch your UI flow run.
+1. Test your desktop flow by selecting the **Test now** button, and then watch your desktop flow run.

  >[!IMPORTANT]
  >For best results, do not interact with your device for the duration of playback.